727800350/note/latex/computer/r.md

 .C returns a list containing the (possibly modified) arguments which were passed into your C function.

+输出用, Rprintf.
+Rprintf is exactly like the standard printf function in C except that Rprintf sends its output to the R console so that you can see it when running R.

 Another ex:
 ```
 cconv.c